-Italian sausage has a permanent place on pasta and pizzas, which is why we’re trying something different and adding it to bouncy couscous.
-The adventuresome combo, which is rounded out with golden-brown mushrooms and tender spinach, is a textural treat and packs plenty of garlicky flavour, too.
+Italian sausage has a permanent place on pasta and pizzas.
+Did you know that it also works well on bouncy Israeli couscous?
+The adventurous combo is rounded out with golden-brown mushrooms and tender spinach.
+This dinner is a textural treat and packs plenty of delicious and garlicky flavours!

 Mild Italian Sausage, uncased